City of Angels (The Miracles album): Walk of Fame star: Life Imitates Art

 The album's cover depicted The Miracles' "star" on the Hollywood Walk Of Fame, although the group actually did not have such a star back in 1976.
-However, life eventually did imitate art, as The Miracles were honored with a star in Hollywood on March 20, 2009.
+However, life eventually did imitate art, as The Miracles were honored with just such a star in Hollywood on March 20, 2009.

 Legacy

 Rapper/producer Danny! reinterpreted the plot of "Poor Charlotte" for his 2006 album Charm.

 Track listing

 All songs written by William Griffin and Warren "Pete" Moore.